Friday, October 30, 2015

 How can these artists be paid without regressing to the dull method of money?
 The goods and services may be 'free' but they are not without cost.
 That price is... to pay it forward.
 To show appreciation, in words and deeds; promote, support, contribute, participate, protect, and associate ourselves with the content makers who enrich our lives.

-Don't be a taker.
+Don't be merely a taker.
+Do a bit of giving.
 Or the pumpkins will get you.

 HG Addresses: hg.osgrid.org:80:kodinpump